 - Do not try to light any appliance. - Do not touch any electrical switch.
-Do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Do not use any phone in your building. - Immediately call your gas supplier from a phone outside of the building.
 Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.